 More Recipes For YOU

 Have you checked out my NEW CBE PRODUCTS?
-Take a look at the 2-in-1 cutting and charcuterie board, gorgeous apron, and unique pasta server that you that you absolutely need.
+Take a look at the 2-in-1 cutting and charcuterie board, gorgeous apron, and unique pasta server that you absolutely need.
 The wood products are all handmade in Salt Lake City, Utah.
 They make great gifts as well!Print

 - 6 tbsp butter unsalted